Montreal Creativity Summer, 2015!

 3 Ds – detach, deconstruct, design

-XXI: Elaine Bissonnette, (Director, Brand Strategy): Creativity Tips
+XXI: Elaine Bissonnette, (Director, Brand Strategy, Bell Canada): Creativity Tips

 Great discoveries and improvements invariably involve the cooperation of many minds. – Alexander Graham Bell